mlambert125/new-java-curriculum/content/orm/_index.md

 our Spring application to a MySQL database.
 We used JPA annotations to define an `User` entity, and a `JpaRepository` to perform CRUD operations on the `User` table in the database.

+### Check for Understanding

+- What is JPA?

+    Answer: JPA (Java Persistence API) is a specification for ORM in Java

+- What is Hibernate?

+    Answer: Hibernate is an implementation of the JPA specification

 ## Setting up a Spring Project to use Hibernate